 The docuseries is broken into six episodes.
 Each episode pays tribute to different figures among the biggest names in Latin American rock while reflecting on the cultural trends and political movements that were happening at that time.

 It’s thoroughly enjoyable to watch, wholly informative and it goes without saying that the series has a phenomenal soundtrack.

-The list doesn’t stop there – it’s worth mentioning that some other top Argentine movies are A Life of Speed: The Juan Manuel Fangio Story, Un Cuento Chino, and Pizza, Birra, Faso.
+The list doesn’t stop there – it’s worth mentioning that some other top Argentine things to watch are A Life of Speed: The Juan Manuel Fangio Story, Un Cuento Chino, Okupas, and Pizza, Birra, Faso.